ava-labs/avalanche-docs/docs/subnets/README.md

 (Image adopted from [this article](https://www.coinbase.com/cloud/discover/dev-foundations/intro-to-avalanche-subnets))

 Subnets are independent, they specify their own execution logic, determine their own fee regime, maintain their own state, facilitate their own networking, and provide their own security.
-They don’t share execution thread, storage or networking with other Subnets including the Primary Network, effectively allowing the network to scale up easily while enabling lower latency, higher transactions per second (TPS), and lower transaction costs provided by the Avalanche Consensus.
+They don’t share execution thread, storage(1) or networking with other Subnets including the Primary Network, effectively allowing the network to scale up easily while enabling lower latency, higher transactions per second (TPS), and lower transaction costs provided by the Avalanche Consensus.

 ## Advantages